 The detailed elements in the proposed modifications are as follows:

-The first element conditionally invokes the extraction process that extracts uni-predictive motion vectors from the initial list.
+The first element conditionally invokes the existing extraction process that extracts uni-predictive motion vectors from the initial list.
 The extraction process is invoked only for small blocks 8x8, 16x8 and 8x16.
 For other larger blocks, the extraction process is bypassed.
+In other words, for larger blocks, the initial list (which may contain merged Bi-MVs) is directly used as the final GPM merge list.
 The generation of the initial list is the same as before (i.e., the normal merge list generation without any candidate reordering) except that when generating the initial list for larger blocks (i.e., blocks with the extraction process bypassed), the motion vector difference threshold for controlling whether a candidate can be added into the initial list is increased to be one full sample distance.

 The second element modifies GPM-MMVD to support bi-predictive motion vector as the base vector.
 For low-delay pictures, the signaled MVD is applied on top of the L0 and L1 motion vector as in the existing merge MMVD design.
 For non-low-delay pictures, the bi-predictive motion vector is converted into a uni-predictive motion vector first and then the MVD is applied on top.